mrgromak/start-page/README.md

    - Open `index.html`
    - Click the lightning bolt icon (Live Preview)
    - You should see the start page in the preview pane
+   - NOTE: The calendar won't work until you publish the page

 ✅ **You're ready to start!**